CSCIX691DAL/lobster-detection/README.md

 - Implement code to allow object detection on a static image that is loaded from a given source.
 - Functionality to load an image already exists.

+User Feedback on Model Accuracy on detection

+- Display to the user the description of the detected lobster along with its accuracy prediction along with a yes and no button to get user input on accuracy of model.
+- The development of a state change which is triggered based on the actual confidence rating ( 70% and up) of the detection.
+This would change the page to get the user feedback and display the results for the live capture that was detected.
+- A txt file or database to store every input from the users from different sessions.

 ### Working with the images in R: